AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 ### **<ins>Who is the company's intended customer?
 Is there any information about the market size of this set of customers?</ins>**

  Cash App opened its services for it to be tailored to teens.
 However, both minors and adults can use the app.
-If a minor gets permission from their parent(s) they can gain access to more Cash App features, such as direct deposit, bitcoin, and stocks.
+If a minor gets permission from their parent(s), they can gain access to more Cash App features, such as direct deposit, bitcoin, and stocks.

  Low-income consumers, specifically in the U.S., are likely to use Cash App more than other payment services, such as Venmo.
 According to data from Pew Research Center, which was released in September of 2022, lower-income consumers were twice the share than of upper-income consumers using Cash App in the U.S., specifically by 36% to 18%. **(PAYMENT DIVE)**